-Miles Kampf-Lassin, a graduate of New York University’s Gallatin School in Deliberative Democracy and Globalization, is the Community Editor at In These Times.
+Miles Kampf-Lassin, a graduate of New York University’s Gallatin School in Deliberative Democracy and Globalization, is a Web Editor at In These Times.
 He is a Chicago based writer.

 The Denver Democratic Party Platform Now Has an Anti-Capitalist Plank, Thanks to Socialists